RocketDerp/April14_2025/July13_2025/Metaphors_Jesus_God_Bible_verse.md

 # Atheists are not fixing the metaphor literacy

-Atheists are too busy promoting hate the out-group, just like Muslims are too busy hating on Jewish and Christians in their contenst for **book supremacy** of the *one and only one true perfect correct nonfiction book** of Quran vs. Torah vs. Quran.
+Atheists are too busy promoting hate the out-group, just like Muslims are too busy hating on Jewish and Christians in their contenst for **book supremacy** of the *one and only one true perfect correct nonfiction poetry story book* of Quran vs. Torah vs. Quran.
 This is like Star Trek (Gene Roddenberry) fans of science fiction *hating upon* with Star Wars (geoerge lucas) fans.
 And one-media venue of Mosque vs. Church vs. Synagogue vs. Cinema vs. Shakespeare Globe Theater vs. Netflix Home Theater in the hotel room!

 **Atheists are not fixing the literacy metaphor problems**, We The People of the United States of America hav a We The People crisis of literacy metaphors.